 The web browser software on your computer then interprets and combines those documents, and displays the resulting web page.

 The Internet is a Series of Tubes

 If you were unsure exactly what this new–fangled internet thing is, don’t worry.
 You weren’t the only one.
 The late Ted Stevens, a US senator, provided this famous misunderstanding:

-I just the other day got … an internet [an email] was sent by my staff at 10 o’clock in the morning on Friday [and] I got it yesterday [Tuesday].
+I just the other day got … an internet [an email] was sent by my staff at 10 o’clock in the morning on Friday and I just got it yesterday [Tuesday].
 Why?
 Because it got tangled up with all these things going on the internet commercially …

 They want to deliver vast amounts of information over the internet.
-And again, the internet is not something that you just dump something on.
-It’s not a big truck.
+And again, the internet is not something you just dump something on.
+It’s not a truck.
 It’s a series of tubes.

-And if you don’t understand, those tubes can be filled.
-And if they are filled, when you put your message in, it gets in line and it’s going to be delayed by anyone that puts into that tube enormous amounts of material.
+And if you don’t understand those tubes can be filled and if they are filled, when you put your message in, it gets in line and it’s going to be delayed by anyone that puts into that tube enormous amounts of material, enormous amounts of material.